shineware/KOMORAN/README.md

 **KO**rean **MOR**phological **AN**alyzer

-# Importing project
+# Importing the project
-This project is based on gradle.
+This project is based on gradle with java.
-So, you can open by gradle project.
+So, you can open or import this project as gradle project.

-When importing on Eclipse IDE without gradle, type in commands below in console(e.g. cmd in window, terminal in *nix) after downloading project.
+If you don't have IDE can support gradle project, you can type below command in your console like cmd and terminal for converting as eclipse project after download this project.
 ```shell
 ./gradlew eclipse
 ```